nishipaul/Input_Guardrails/README.md

 2. Create a virtual environment and run - pip install -r requirements

+3. You will need to download embedding model.
+The one used here is from - https://huggingface.co/sentence-transformers/all-MiniLM-L6-v2 and it is cached in the folder named Embedding_Model, from which its getting used.

-3. Then Run - python call_input_guardrails
+4. Then Run - python call_input_guardrails
 This will start the fastapi app using uvicorn in port 8000.
 Log file will be generated in the same directory to store the result.

 ### To do next -
-Create docker for this application
+-- Create docker for this application
+-- Connect with langfuse prompt management